-We are seeking a scientist focused on developing ultrasound, molecular diagnostics or image-guided therapy, with a strong focus on commercialization and/or clinical translation.
-The applicant must show strong evidence of research and scholarly achievement, and a proven capacity in mentoring and collaboration.
-The successful applicant will develop an internationally competitive research program and participate in graduate training through an academic appointment in the appropriate department at the University of Toronto (e.g. the Department of Medical Biophysics, or the Institute of Biomaterials and Biomedical Engineering).
-In addition to fostering local, national, and international collaborations, the successful applicant will be expected to collaborate with SRI Scientists, build complementary translational research capacity, and engage with Sunnybrook Health Sciences Centre clinicians so as to enable short- and/or long-term clinical translation of their research, ultimately contributing to Sunnybrook’s strategic direction in Personalized and Precise Treatments, with a vision of inventing the future of healthcare.
+We are seeking a scientist focused on human high field Magnetic Resonance Imaging (MRI) with a strong focus on clinical translation and/or commercialization.
+The candidate must have at least 10 years’ experience in human MRI; and in high field MRI of humans or experimental models and show strong evidence of research and scholarly achievement, and a proven capacity in mentoring and collaboration.
+The candidate is expected to initiate, lead, and contribute to the development and clinical application of 7 T human MRI and conduct research within the field of neuroscience and cancer.
+The successful applicant will develop an internationally competitive research program and participate in graduate training through an academic appointment (at the level of Associate or Full Professor) in the appropriate department at the University of Toronto (e.g. the Department of Medical Biophysics or the Institute of Biomaterials and Biomedical Engineering).
+In addition to fostering local, national, and international collaborations, the successful applicant will be expected to build complementary translational research capacity, and engage with Sunnybrook Health Sciences Centre clinicians so as to enable short- and/or long-term clinical translation of their research, ultimately contributing to Sunnybrook’s strategic direction in Personalized and Precise Treatments, with a vision of inventing the future of healthcare.
 SRI has an outstanding capacity for the development of translational research programs across a range of clinical foci.
-The applicant’s research program is thus expected to align well with at least two of the nine clinical programs described below.
+The applicant’s research program is expected to align with at least two of the ten clinical programs described below.

-Requirements for a Tier 1 Canada Research Chair: Tier 1 Chairs are for outstanding established scholars.
-To meet the criteria of the program, nominees must be outstanding and innovative world-class researchers whose accomplishments have made a major impact in their fields; be recognized internationally as leaders in their fields; have superior records of attracting and supervising graduate students and postdoctoral fellows (taking into account different practices in the relevant field or discipline) and, as Chairholders, be expected to attract, develop and retain excellent trainees, students and future researchers; and be proposing an original, innovative research program of the highest quality.
+Tier 1 Chairs are for outstanding established scholars.
+To meet the criteria of the program, nominees must be exceptional and innovative world-class researchers whose accomplishments have made a major impact in science or technology; be recognized internationally as leaders in their fields; have superior records of attracting and supervising graduate students and postdoctoral fellows (taking into account different practices in the relevant field or discipline) and, as Chairholders, be expected to attract, develop and retain excellent trainees, students and future researchers; and are expected to lead an original, innovative research program of the highest quality.
 The nominee’s research area must align with the subject matter eligibility of CIHR and/or NSERC.

 Applications should include:

-Selection Process and Criteria: The selection committee will be co-chaired by Dr. David Goertz and Dr. Meaghan O’Reilly and will evaluate applicants based on the application packages provided.
+The selection committee will be chaired by Dr. Greg Stanisz (email@example.com) and will evaluate applicants based on the application packages provided.

-Career Interruptions: Sunnybrook Research Institute recognizes that scientists have varying career paths and understands the impact that career interruptions can have on a candidate’s record of research achievement.
+Sunnybrook Research Institute recognizes that scientists have varying career paths and understands the impact that career interruptions may have on a candidate’s record of research achievement.
 Candidates are encouraged to explain any interruptions in order to allow for a fair assessment of their application.
 Selection committee members have been instructed to give careful consideration to, and be sensitive to the impact of, career interruptions in their assessments.
-For more information about CRC opportunities at SRI, please contact Negeen Pak, Research Program and Equity Officer, email@example.com .
-For further information on these federally endowed chairs, open to all nationalities, including eligibility criteria, please consult the Canada Research Chairs website.
-Sunnybrook Research Institute is committed to providing nominees with the support required to secure the CRC.
+For more information about CRC opportunities at SRI, please refer to the Sunnybrook Careers at https://sunnybrook.ca/content/?page=employment- opportunities.
+For further information on these federally endowed chairs, including eligibility criteria, please consult the Canada Research Chairs website https://www.chairs-chaires.gc.ca/.
+Sunnybrook Research Institute is committed to providing nominees with all the support required to secure the CRC.

 The Canada Research Chairs Program requires institutions to collect self-identification data from all applicants, following the program’s best practices.
 All applicants to this opportunity are required to complete this self-identification form.
-The data collected via this form will beheld confidentially, separate from all other employment or personal data, and will be accessed only by the University’s Research Equity and Diversity Strategist.
-This information will be reported only in aggregate to the selection committee chair and equity officer, as well as a small number of designated staff in the Division of the Vice-President, Research and Innovation.
+The data collected via this form will be held confidentially, separate from all other employment or personal data, and will be accessed only by the University’s Research Equity and Diversity Strategist.
+This information will be reported only in aggregate to the selection committee equity officer, as well as a small number of designated staff in the Division of the Vice-President, Research and Innovation.
 No individual information will be shared with the search committee members.
-Data collected via this form will be used solely for the purposes of this competition and may not be accessed or used for any other purpose.
+Data collected via this form will be used by CRC agencies to measure program performance and help institutions reach equity targets and may not be accessed or used for any other purpose.